-As a freelance editor (LCS Editorial Services) I have enjoyed the real luxury of being able to do just the most fun part of an editor's job: working with authors on their novels.
-Editing final manuscripts, collaborating with an author to help map out a new series, or helping an author who is struggling with a story that seems to have taken a wrong turn.
-Freelance editing is the most rewarding work I've done as an editor.
+As a freelancer I have enjoyed the luxury of being able to focus on the most fun part of an editor's job: working with authors on their novels.
+From editing final manuscripts, collaborating with an author to help map out a new series, or helping an author who is struggling with a story that seems to have taken a wrong turn, freelance editing is the most rewarding work I've done as an editor.

 "An astonishingly gifted editor, I loved every minute I worked with her." -- Sherrilyn Kenyon, #1 New York Times bestselling author

 "Laura is a wonderful editor who tackles projects with insight, knowledge of the genre, wit, and an unerring eye.
 She has been instrumental in making me a better writer, and I consider her work on my books not a luxury, but a necessity.
 She is, hands down, the best editor I've ever had, and I am always thrilled to work with her." -- Katie MacAlister, New York Times bestselling author

 "I’ve had quite a few editors in my writing career, both with publishing houses and freelance, and Laura is unquestionably the best of them.
 I can’t recommend her highly enough.
 She has a keen editorial eye, her reports are thorough, and her suggestions are spot on.
 I don’t ever want to publish a book without her!
 She’s outstanding." -- Emily Larkin, USA Today bestselling author

 Freelance editor offering a range of editorial services to help authors and their novels.